ThunderSoft-SRIOV/sriov/docs/deploy-ubuntu-vm.md

     sudo ./start_ubuntu.sh
     ```

-10. Next, Waite for successful restart of VM, The Ubuntu image Ubuntu.qcow2 is now ready to use.
+10. Next, Wait for successful restart of VM, The Ubuntu image Ubuntu.qcow2 is now ready to use.

 ## Check the installation program